BillJr99/Ursinus-CS170-Fall2024/_pages/Labs/lab-unittesting.md

 To create additional tests, copy the `test_aid_1` function, give it a new name (like `test_aid_2`), and set the `testincome`, `testkids`, and `expected` variables to known values.
 You should have one test for each of the bulleted rules above!

 #### Running Unit Tests

+To run these tests, click the `Testing` toolbar menu icon on the left side of your screen.
+Click `Configure Tests`.
+Choose the `unittest` option, the `root directory (.)` option, and the `test_*` option: this tells Visual Studio to use the correct unit testing framework library, and what file(s) contain your test cases.

 To get full credit for this part of the assignment, **you must create enough unit tests so that every block of code you write is covered by at least one test**.
 In other words, every `if` and `else` statement should be tested by at least one of your test cases, so create a test function with sample values that exercise every part of your code.